 When applying for point of entry, the school will not accept a change of address once the national closing date has passed.
-The national closing date for point of entry to Year 3 is 15 January 2024.
-This means that if your moving date is after 15 January 2024, we will use your old address to categorise your application.
+The national closing date for point of entry to Year 3 is 15 January 2026.
+This means that if your moving date is after 15 January 2026, we will use your old address to categorise your application.
 You will need to tell us your new address so we can update your child's record.
 If you move house after you have submitted your application but before the national closing date, the main allocation will be based on your address at the closing date, and the address will be updated on any waiting list from national offer day, should you not initially have been offered a place.
 The relevant date for the house move is (if purchasing) exchange of contracts occurring on or before the closing date; (if renting) signed tenancy agreement which commences on or before the closing date.

-- 3. "Sibling" means; a full brother or sister, a half-brother or half-sister, adoptive brother or sister, a foster brother or sister and non-blood related children who live with one or both parents or carers in the same property during the school week - 4(a) The distance from home to school is measured using the shortest, safe and practicable walking route using the centre line of roads and footpaths (excluding paths identified for the sole use of bicycles i.e. cycleways).
+3. "Sibling" means; a full brother or sister, a half-brother or half-sister, adoptive brother or sister, a foster brother or sister and non-blood related children who live with one or both parents or carers in the same property during the school week i) Geocoded home address point ii) Centre of nearest road/footpath iii) Nearest approved school access point that is for use by pupils

+4(a) The distance from home to school is measured using the shortest, safe and practicable walking route using the centre line of roads and footpaths (excluding paths identified for the sole use of bicycles i.e. cycleways).
 Roads and footpaths measured are normally public.
 If your property is only accessible via a private road or footpath, this road or footpath may be included in the measurement.